pawelc/docs/toread2.md

 Learning recurrent neural networks with Hessian-free optimization Neural Turing machines
-Mapping part-whole hierarchies into connectionist networks Weakly Supervised Memory Networks
-Ask Me Anything: Dynamic Memory Networks for Natural Language Processing Learning to Transduce with Unbounded Memory
-A survey on the application of recurrent neural networks to statistical language modeling Gradient calculations for dynamic recurrent neural networks: A survey Learning meanings for sentences
+Mapping part-whole hierarchies into connectionist networks Ask Me Anything: Dynamic Memory Networks for Natural Language Processing A survey on the application of recurrent neural networks to statistical language modeling Gradient calculations for dynamic recurrent neural networks: A survey Learning meanings for sentences